Shivamehta02/Rest-api/README.md

 ### Authentication

 All API endpoints require authentication using Token authentication.
-You can obtain a token by sending a POST request to the `/api/token/` endpoint with a valid username and password in the request body.
+You can obtain a token by sending a POST request to the `api-token-auth/` endpoint with a valid username and password in the request body.

+Add the token generated in the Headers

 ### Endpoints